fbpx

 Q: Who is an undocumented immigrant?

-Q: How can an undocumented immigrant apply get a temporary or permanent lawful status?
+Q: How can an undocumented immigrant apply for temporary or permanent lawful status?

-There are multiple paths that one can take to obtain a legal status, and each path will differ depending on the circumstances that are applicable to the immigrant.
+There are multiple paths one can take to obtain a legal status, and each path will differ depending on the circumstances that apply to the immigrant.
 There are also permanent and temporary categories.
 Some categories are faster, too.
-The best way to find out which category will best fit your needs is to speak with an inmigration attorney.
+The best way to find out which category will best fit your needs is to speak with an immigration attorney.

 One can apply through marriage to a citizen or Lawful Permanent Resident (LPR), by petition of a U.S. citizen or LPR relative, and even through employment under certain requirements.
 There are also categories for Victims of Domestic Violence (VAWA), victims of other criminal activities (U Visa), and victims of trafficking (T Status).
 There are also special categories for nationals from certain countries.

 “When we have undocumented people visit us or ask us questions, we listen to their story and try to make some connections to either existing family that might be here.
 So we try to seek avenues of green cards through family connections…” Shawn Rahman, Esq.
 Managing Attorney, Training and Capacity Building at CUNY Citizenship Now!, said.
-He added that there are many ways an individual could qualify to get a permanent or temporary lawful status in the country.
+He added that an individual could qualify for permanent or temporary lawful status in the country in many ways.

 Q: Does it make a difference how one entered the country?

-Q: Can individuals leaving the country be detained or sent to jail for their unlawful entry?
+Q: Can individuals leaving the country be detained or sent to jail for unlawful entry?

-All persons leaving the country will have to pass by security checkpoints, where a Transportation Security Officer (TSA) will check their passport.
-For those who do not have a Visa stamped on their passport (meaning they are undocumented/or overstayed), they could be pulled to the side by a Customs and Border Protection (CBP) officer who will determine detainment and/or removal procedures.
+All persons leaving the country will have to pass through security checkpoints, where a Transportation Security Officer (TSA) will check their passports.
+Those who do not have a Visa stamped on their passport (meaning they are undocumented or overstayed) could be pulled to the side by a Customs and Border Protection (CBP) officer who will determine detainment and/or removal procedures.

 If you are traveling out of the country and are detained at the airport, but have an ongoing adjustment of status, Rahman recommends having your “attorney present it to Immigration and Customs Enforcement (ICE) as soon as possible.”